GridProtectionAlliance/GPA-PhasorMap/docs/Settings.md

 * `Latitude`: This field contains the Latitude where the Text should be placed.
 * `Longitude`: This field contains the Longitude where the Text should be placed.

-An example file for placing Text on the Map Can be found Here []
+An example file for placing Text on the Map Can be found [here](./TextExample.json)